jeffgauthier/InfiniteMonkey/README.md

 # InfiniteMonkey
 C++ implementation of the Infinite Monkey Theorem.
-This is a toy project to learn C++.
-It has no parctical usefulness, aside from illustrating how long it may take to obtain a text by randomly typing characters on a keyboard.
+This is a toy project I made to learn C++.
+It has no practical usefulness, aside from illustrating how long it may take to obtain a text by randomly typing characters on a keyboard.

 # Compilation